Continued from Advent of Dharma

 “But at last they shall confess their sins and their fathers’ sins of treachery against me.
 (Because they were against me, I was against them, and brought them into the land of their enemies.)
 When at last their evil hearts are humbled and they accept the punishment I send them for their sins, then I will remember again my promises to Abraham, Isaac, and Jacob, and I will remember the land (and its desolation).
 For the land shall enjoy its Sabbaths as it lies desolate.
 But then at last they shall accept their punishment for rejecting my laws and for despising my rule.
 But despite all they have done, I will not utterly destroy them and my covenant with them, for I am Jehovah their God.
 For their sakes I will remember my promises to their ancestors, to be their God.
 For I brought their forefathers out of Egypt as all the nations watched in wonder.
 I am Jehovah.”

 Thus, in essence, it seems that the religion of Judaism emphasizes the duty of the Jews to follow the Will of their God, in gratitude for His benevolence of their deliverance from slavery.
-It was this remarkable covenant of Jehovah, which made them His Chosen People that should have enabled the Jews to brave the pogroms in alien lands for centuries with unrivalled forbearance.
+It was this remarkable covenant of Jehovah, which made them His Chosen People that should have enabled them to brave the pogroms in alien lands for centuries with unrivalled forbearance.
 Besides, the underpinnings of reward and punishment regimen that their faith inculcates in their consciousness would have served the Jewish people sustain hope in the face of adversity for millennia.

 Continued to "Pyramids of Wisdom"